 So, what does “garnet” mean?
 It’s derived from a Latin word meaning “seedlike,” in reference to the pomegranate; garnets look like the bright red seeds you’d find inside a pomegranate.
-This fruit has been popular for thousands of years.
-Jewelry that incorporates garnets has been found dating back thousands of years.
+This fruit has been popular for thousands of years and is even featured in legends and mythology of ancient civilizations.
+Jewelry that incorporates garnets has been found dating back for several millenia.

 History of the gemstone

 Bohemia, which is the modern day Czech Republic, was where a large majority of garnets originated from starting in the 1500s and lasting into the 1800s.
 The industry of mining, cutting, and selling garnets was huge in the region and continues today, though garnets are found in many other parts of the world as well.
 These Bohemian garnets are still well-known and can be purchased in the Czech Republic.
 Bohemian garnets are often cut into small sizes and then set closely together to look like the pomegranate fruit they’re named after.
 Garnets became increasingly popular throughout the rest of Europe.
 They’ve been used to seal documents; in Ancient Rome, it was common to find garnet signet rings with elaborate carvings in the gemstone.